Wine tasting guide to Columbia Gorge and Hood River

 Best wineries in the Columbia Gorge

 Since the region is split between Oregon and Washington, we’ll organize our favorites as such.
-We recommend staying in the quaint downtown Hood River, located on the Oregon side which we give details on below.
+We recommend staying either in downtown Hood River, located on the Oregon side or downtown White Salmon on the Washington side.

 Oregon